ignaciolista/portfolio/README.md

  __Manual testing__

-  * can perform manual functional and usability testing of web applications
+  * can perform manual functional and usability testing of web/mobile applications.
-  * gained hands-on experience by testing applications created for educational purposes
+  * gained hands-on experience by testing applications at work and for educational purposes.

  __Automation testing__
-  * can perform automated functional and usability testing of web applications
+  * can perform automated functional and usability testing of web applications.
-  * gained hands-on experience by testing web and mobile applications created for educational purposes mostly.
+  * gained hands-on experience by testing web and mobile applications at work and for educational purposes mostly.

-__Test analysis & design__
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __API testing__
-  * know the difference between SOAP and REST APIs
+  * know the difference between SOAP and REST APIs.
-  * gained experience through manual testing of APIs created for educational purposes mostly and a little bit in a real job.
+  * gained experience through manual testing of APIs a little bit at work and mostly for educational purposes.
-  * know how to manipulate requests and create test cases using the SoapUI tool

 __Exploratory testing__
   * capable of creating cheat-lists for testing web and mobile applications.

 __Test documentation__
-  * can create test cases and checklists and know how and in which situations to use them effectively
+  * can create test cases and checklists and know how and in which situations to use them effectively.
-  * able to prepare comprehensive bug reports and provide detailed session reports
+  * able to prepare comprehensive bug reports and provide detailed session reports.

 __SQL databases__
   * can write basic/intermediate requests using subqueries